TimeCrafters/timecrafters_configuration_tool_desktop/README.md

-# TimeCrafters Action Configurator for Desktop
+# TimeCrafters Configuration Tool for Desktop